cimes-isi/2024-euromlsys-opera-dlrm-eval/README.md

 pip install -r requirements.txt
 ```

-You will also need the SLURM log files from the USC Discovery cluster jobs and the htsim log files produced by those jobs (e.g. drop or symlink in an `exp/Discovery/` directory.
+You will also need the SLURM log files from the USC Discovery cluster jobs and the htsim log files produced by those jobs (e.g. drop or symlink in an `exp/Discovery/` directory).
 Note that the htsim executions for Opera do not produce a separate log file, only the SLURM log.
+Log files are hundreds of GB in total and thus too large to store in this git repository.

 ## Scripts